 - Fill out the online form.

-Email IPGatewayHelpdesk@hq.dhs.gov with any questions or concerns accessing the IP Gateway.
+Email CISA-GatewayHelpdesk@cisa.dhs.gov with any questions or concerns accessing the CISA Gateway.

-Read or download the printer-friendly CFATS and the IP Gateway fact sheet.
+Read or download the printer-friendly CFATS and CISA Gateway fact sheet (PDF, 285 KB).

-Since the establishment of the CFATS program in 2007, DHS has engaged with industry to identify and regulate high-risk chemical facilities to ensure they have security measures in place to reduce the risks associated with the possession of chemicals of interest (COI).
+Since the establishment of the CFATS program in 2007, CISA has engaged with industry to identify and regulate high-risk chemical facilities to ensure they have security measures in place to reduce the risk of chemicals of interest (COI) being weaponized.
 CFATS played a significant role in reducing the number of facilities storing threshold quantities of COI by working with these facilities to eliminate, reduce, or modify their holdings of certain COI.